Last updated October, 2019.

 Happiness is elusive.
 Or, it might be more accurate to say, consistent happiness is elusive.

-We stumble on it now and again, but life is a series of peaks and valleys, and happiness never seems to last long enough.
+We stumble on it now and again, but life is a series of peaks and valleys - it seems any happiness we find is fleeting.
 Maybe we're looking to the wrong things for happiness?

 Most of us tend to think that changes to external factors will bring us internal happiness (and peace, and contentment).
 Getting a new job, a new partner, a new "toy" or gadget.
 Or, moving to a new location.
 That's what will finally make us happy!

 This thinking is reflected in the old adage represented above: